 Give this Christmas tree hack a try!
-You’ll be rockin’ around that Christmas tree before you know it.
+You’ll be rockin’ around that (full and gorgeous) artificial Christmas tree before you know it.

 Pin this Christmas tree hack for later!
 And if try it, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!

 Pssst…before you go, I sure would love to hang out with you again really soon!!
 Sign up now and gain instant access to our DIY resource library full of DIY guides, tips, tricks & cheat sheets.
 And it’s all FREE.
 Click the image below to get started⤵